TetianaDies/02-intentional-aboutness/case-study.md

  # Vital project

-Make it simple and true, my basic rules in design.
-Based on this, I helped to bring one project to life.
-*Ukrainian charity project “The world of children's hopes”*  where I worked as part of the Cherkasy regional art museum (Ukraine).
-The idea of the project is to *create positive emotions* in children who are being treated at the Regional Center for Pediatric Oncology and Hematology of the Cherkasy Regional Oncology Center.
+In 20XX, I had the opportunity to work as a designer, illustrator, and photographer to bring a charity project to life that was simple and true, a basic but essential guiding design principle.
+The focus of the charity project The World of Children’s Hopes for the Cherkasy Regional Art Museum in Ukraine was to promote the positive emotions in children who were being treated at the Regional Center for Pediatric Oncology and Hematology of the Cherkasy Regional Oncology Center.
-A positive-minded child can more easily endure pain and suffering than a child who doesn't believe in healing.
-The main goal wasn't to advertise any diseases, but just make children happy.

 ## Not just coloring book